Pittsburgh Riverhounds SC: Stadium

-Pittsburgh Riverhounds SC has played at Highmark Stadium, a 5,000 seat soccer-specific stadium in Station Square, since 2013.
+Pittsburgh Riverhounds SC has played at Highmark Stadium, a 5,000-seat soccer-specific stadium in Station Square, since 2013.
 The stadium is owned and operated by the Riverhounds organization.

 Supporters

-In November 2007, the first supporters group of the Pittsburgh Riverhounds was formed, The Steel Army.
+In November 2007, supporters formed the first Pittsburgh Riverhounds fan group, known as the Steel Army.
 The Steel Army held their first meeting at Piper's Pub in Pittsburgh's South Side.
 The group started as 5–10 local people interested in supporting the reorganized Riverhounds Soccer Club and in supporting the efforts of growing the sport of soccer in Western Pennsylvania as well.

 Members are from Pittsburgh and nearby states like Ohio and distant states such as Oregon and Florida.
 Membership in the Steel Army is also international.
 Members have joined from Portsmouth, Sunderland, Surrey and Derbyshire in the U.K., Bray in the Republic of Ireland, and Rio de Janeiro in Brazil.